dairui01/Toyota_Smarthome/pipline/README.md

 1. Change the _rgb_root_ or _skeleton_root_ to the extracted feature path in the _train.py_.
 2. Use `./run_PDAN.sh` for training on TSU-RGB.
 Evaluation with skeleton can be realized by changing the _-mode_ in _run.sh_ to _skeleton_.
 3. The method is evaluated by the per-frame mAP.
 The event-based mAP can be found at this [repo](https://github.com/dairui01/TSU_evaluation/tree/main/Event_map).
-4. For diiferent settings (e.g. Cross-Subject or Cross-View), you can change it to either _CS_ or _CV_ for the "split_setting" parameter in the command.
+4. For diiferent split settings (e.g. Cross-Subject or Cross-View), you can change it to either _CS_ or _CV_ for the `-split_setting` parameter in the command.